RobertTalbert/discretecs-vault/Graphs/Hamiltonian path and circuit.md

 	- A **trail** is a walk with no repeated edge.
 If the trail starts and ends with the same vertex, it is called a **closed trail** or **circuit**.
 	- A **path** is a trail with no repeated vertex.
 A path consisting of a single vertex is called a **trivial path**.
 	- A **cycle** is a closed trail that has at least three (3) different vertices in it, and the only repeating vertices are the first and the last.
 - Therefore a Hamilton path is a nonempty, alternating sequence of vertices in no edges are repeated, *and* in which no vertices are repeated, *and* which contains every vertex in the graph.
 And a Hamilton cycle is a Hamilton path that starts and ends at the same vertex.
 (The starting and ending vertex is an exception to the rule about no repeated vertices.)
+We can conclude that a Hamiltonian cycle is a cycle in a graph that visits every vertex *exactly* once.
 - Hamiltonian structures are named after Irish mathematician [William Rowan Hamilton](https://en.wikipedia.org/wiki/William_Rowan_Hamilton).
+- The problem of determining whether a graph has a Hamiltonian cycle is [NP-complete](https://en.wikipedia.org/wiki/NP-completeness).
+In layperson's terms this means that while it is computationally easy to *verify* whether a given cycle is Hamiltonian, there is no known way to *find* such a cycle quickly.
+(Contrast with the similar problem for [[Eulerian trail and circuit|Eulerian circuits]], where there is a simple theorem that will detect the existence of such circuits.)

 ## Examples and Non-Examples

 Consider this graph $G$: